rishivanukuru/rishivanukuru.github.io/_posts/Blog/2020-05-14-torch-revisit.md

 ---
-title:  "Auditory Torch 101"
+title:  "An Introduction to the Auditory Torch"
-excerpt: An explainer post on the idea of the Spatial Auditory Torch.
+excerpt: A quick explainer on the idea of the Spatial Auditory Torch - an interaction method for auditory interfaces.
 isblog: "yes"
 author_profile: false
 isdate: 1